ARIA: application role

 In this mode, the web author is completely responsible for handling any and all keyboard input, focus management, and other interactions and cannot assume assistive technologies would do any processing on their end.

 For historic reasons, especially on Windows, screen readers and some other assistive technologies (AT) have traditionally grabbed the whole web content from the browser at once after it had finished loading.
-The ATs build their own representation of it that makes the most sense for a blind user to consume the content.
+The ATs build their own representation of it that makes the most sense for a visually impaired user to consume the content.
 This is often referred to as virtual document, browse mode, or similar terms.
 The document is streamlined to a single-column view.
 A keyboard interaction model is generated that is very similar to a word processor where users can read line by line, sentence by sentence, or paragraph by paragraph.
 The AT will read any semantics like links, headings, form controls, tables, lists, or images.

 application role is designed to provide a means for widgets that are not part of the standard set to be accessible for direct interaction in ATs that use both browse and focus modes for interacting with web content.
 Most common widgets have expected keyboard interaction behaviors.
 Because of this, a custom keyboard experience created by a web author would create a confusing experience.